Skip to main content

 Designed to: Bolster team appreciation, draw attention to high-quality work

-As a quick and simple activity for the beginning of the day or after a long, grueling sprint, group shout-outs involve going around the table and calling out quality work and contributions from members of the team.
-Whether done in person or via a specific work communication channel, this compliment-based team-building activity is perfect for fostering team appreciation.
+A quick, simple activity for the start of the day or after a long sprint: go around the table and call out quality work and contributions from members of the team.
+In person or via a work communication channel, this compliment-based activity fosters team appreciation.

 Duration: 10–15 minutes